 I’ve just come across this website by accident.
 It’s called “Spiral of Hope: My Programming Style“.
-This is how it looks:

 I do a bit of coding myself, usually in anger to fix something that’s gone wrong, so am always interested to find out how others do it.
 Particularly if they do it for fun!
 Because doing it is one thing, and having FUN doing it is something else.

-And why do I assume that the author of this website must be a guy?
+Why do I assume that the author of this website must be a guy?
 I’ve found nothing so far that would confirm it one way or another.
 If I check out the Home and About pages maybe I will?

 This is a personal web space run by my hand-crafted compiled website engine.
 It’s a proof-of-concept for a philosophy (see compiled website reasoning) as well as a working host for my reviews and writings.
 You can also learn more about me.